EmergingMarketWatch

 • Current policy rate: 6.0%

-• EmergingMarketWatch forecast: 25bp cut
+• EmergingMarketWatch forecast: Hold or 25bp cut

 Inflation